Make Your Own Hummingbird Kit Automated Pet Toy

 ROTATION SERVO

 This design worked much better.
-With this new structure I had to do some testing for the length of my yarn and discovered that it needed to be much shorter than originally planned.
+With this new structure, I had to do some testing on the length of my yarn and discovered that it needed to be much shorter than originally planned.

 POSITION SERVO